 - Executive level participation in advisory boards ensures that opportunities in education and business exist for students when they are ready to work

-“We believe that there is no better way to make a career decision than through experience; personal connections and hands-on interactions are powerful ways to see if manufacturing is a fit,” explains Andrea Waller-Plath, MITGI General Manager.
-“Through active engagement in the community, we can help students find careers that utilize their talents, bolster the viability of our community, and raise the visibility of manufacturing.”
+“We believe that there is no better way to make a career decision than through experience.
+Personal connections and hands-on interactions are powerful ways to see if manufacturing is a fit,” explains Andrea Waller-Plath, MITGI Vice President and CIO.
+“Through active engagement in the community, we can help students find careers that utilize their talents, promote the viability of our community, and raise the visibility of manufacturing.”

 COMMUNITY RELATIONS: EDUCATION PARTNERSHIPS

 Getting more students to enroll in manufacturing programs is the first step in creating a larger pool of potential employee candidates.
-Through on-site tours, classroom visits, presentations at manufacturing expos, and participation in advisory groups, MITGI is helping to expose Elementary through High School aged students and their parents to the types of jobs that are available in the manufacturing industry.
+Through on-site tours, classroom visits, presentations at manufacturing expos, and participation in advisory groups, and the TigerPath program, MITGI is helping to expose Elementary through High School aged students and their parents to the types of jobs that are available in the manufacturing industry.

 At the post-secondary level, MITGI’s focus is on developing and curating relationships with local community and technical colleges.
 Through donations of tools and equipment, scholarships, paid internships, and participation in advisory boards, MITGI helps to provide support and input to influence the effectiveness of area programs.
 Partnerships like these help to keep schools informed about the current employment needs in manufacturing, ensuring that their programs are giving students the skills that are desired by area manufacturers.